 Bettina Judd is an interdisciplinary writer, artist and performer whose research focus is on Black women's creative production and our use of visual art, literature, and music to develop feminist thought.
 Her current book manuscript argues that Black women’s creative production is feminist knowledge production produced by registers of affect she calls “feelin.”
-As of September 2016, she will be Assistant Professor of Gender, Women, and Sexuality Studies at the University of Washington.
+She is currently Assistant Professor of Gender, Women, and Sexuality Studies at the University of Washington.

 Here, you will find information on her projects, events and expertise.
 You may contact her directly, here.